What Does It Mean To Be Aromantic?

-“Aromantic” is a romantic orientation and spectrum that refers to someone who has little to no desire for romance.
-The opposite term would be alloromantic, a word that describes people who experience romantic attraction and desire romantic acts.
-While the alloromantic orientation might be what you’re used to seeing represented, there’s a growing representation for aromantic people.
+Aromantic is a romantic orientation and spectrum that refers to someone with little to no desire for romance.
+The opposite term would be alloromantic, which describes people who experience romantic attraction and desire romantic acts.
+While the alloromantic orientation might be what you’re used to seeing represented, there’s a growing representation of aromantic people.
 The aromantic spectrum encompasses multiple romantic identities, including demiromantic, cupioromantic, and grey-romantic.
-It also includes people of different sexual orientations, bisexual aromantic heterosexual aromantic or homosexual aromantic people, for example.
+It also includes people of different sexual orientations, for example, bisexual aromantic heterosexual aromantic or homosexual aromantic people.

-If you are on the aromantic spectrum, you may not desire romance at all, or you might experience very little romantic attraction.
+If you are on the aromantic spectrum, you may not desire romance or experience very little romantic attraction.
 Being on the aromantic spectrum does not mean that you cannot get close to people or that you don’t have extremely close relationships that are just as meaningful as anyone else’s.
-We have an abundance of interpersonal relationships in our lives, and those relationships are not always romantic.
-For example, familial relationships and friendships can be extremely important to us.
 If you are on the aromantic spectrum, you may be fully satisfied with a life full of loved ones and platonic relationships but have no consistent desire for romance.

-You may have heard the term “asexual” and wonder how or if it differs from the term “aromantic.”
-Asexual and aromantic are two very different terms, but they can coexist in some cases.
+You may have heard the term “asexual” and wonder how or if it differs from “aromantic.”
+Being aromantic is different from being asexual, but they can sometimes coexist.
 Asexuality refers to a spectrum that describes people who have little to no desire for sex.
 In contrast, aromanticism refers to a spectrum that describes people who have little or no desire for romance.
-Although sex can be a part of a romantic relationship, romance and sex are not the same things, and if someone desires one of those things, it doesn’t mean they desire the other.
-Think about it: Have you ever found someone, such as a celebrity or a cute guy that you came across on the beach, physically or sexually attractive without being romantically attracted to them or wanting a romantic relationship with them?
+Although sex can be a part of a romantic relationship, romance and sex are not the same things, and if someone desires one, it doesn’t mean they want the other.
+Think about it: Have you ever found someone, such as a celebrity or a cute guy you came across on the beach, physically or sexually attractive without being romantically attracted to them or wanting a romantic relationship with them?
 That is where sex and romance differ.
-Someone could be aromantic and desire sexual activity, making them aromantic and allosexual, or they may be both asexual and aromantic and desire neither.
+Someone could be aromantic and desire sexual activity, or they may be both asexual and aromantic and desire neither.
 If the latter is the case, this person might identify as both aromantic and asexual.
-Aromantic asexual people experience both little to no desire for sex and little to no desire for romance.
+Aromantic asexual people experience little to no desire for sex and little to no desire for romance.
 If someone is aromantic but not asexual, however, their sexuality will correspond with their sexual attraction.

 Sexual Orientation Vs. Romantic Orientation

-Although someone who is on the aromantic spectrum experiences limited romantic attraction or no romantic attraction, they can experience other forms of attraction, including sexual attraction, aesthetic attraction or attraction to one’s appearance, and emotional attraction.
+Although someone on the aromantic spectrum experiences limited or no romantic attraction, they can experience other forms of attraction, including sexual attraction, aesthetic attraction, attraction to one’s appearance, and emotional attraction.

-Just as sex and romance are different, sexual orientation and romantic orientation are two different things.
+Just as sex and romance are different, sexual and romantic orientations are different.
 For example, you may have met someone who is asexual but identifies as panromantic and asexual.
-This would mean that they are romantically attracted to people regardless of gender identity, but they have little to no desire for sex.
-Similarly, an aromantic person might identify as bisexual aromantic, heterosexual aromantic, biromantic, panromantic, or homoromantic.
-If someone identifies themselves using the term “aromantic heterosexual,” it means that they experience little to no romantic attraction but are sexually attracted to people of the opposite gender, whereas if someone identifies as “aromantic bisexual,” it means that they experience little to no romantic attraction but can be sexually attracted to people of any gender.
+This would mean they are romantically attracted to people regardless of gender identity but have little to no desire for sex.
+Similarly, an aromantic person might identify as bisexual aromantic, heterosexual aromantic, biromantic heterosexual, panromantic, or homoromantic.
+If someone identifies themselves using the term “aromantic heterosexual,” they experience little to no romantic attraction but are sexually attracted to people of the opposite gender.
+In contrast, if someone identifies as “aromantic bisexual,” they experience little to no romantic attraction but can be sexually attracted to people of any gender.

-Romantic and sexual orientations such as aromantic asexual, homosexual aromantic, aromantic bisexual aromantic heterosexual, can all be used to describe a person’s desires as they pertain to romance and sex.
+Romantic and sexual orientations, such as aromantic asexual, homosexual aromantic, aromantic bisexual aromantic heterosexual, can all describe a person’s desires as they pertain to romance and sex.
 Being able to identify in a way that feels adequately descriptive of your experience is your right.
-Additionally, having the verbiage to explain your romantic or sexual attraction is useful when meeting potential partners and explaining how you feel and what you want from a relationship.
+Additionally, having the vocabulary to explain your romantic or sexual attraction is helpful when meeting potential partners and describing how you feel and what you want from a relationship.

 The aromantic flag consists of five horizontal stripes of two shades of green (one darker and one lighter), white, grey, and black.
-Originally, the aromantic flag included an orange stripe in place of the current white and grey stripe.
-It was changed due to similarities and respect for the Jamaica flag, as well as the desire to better represent the aromantic community.
-The black and grey stripes represent the sexuality spectrum that exists for aromantic identities, whereas the white stripe represents platonic relationships, and the green stripes represent the aromantic spectrum.
+Initially, the aromantic flag included an orange stripe instead of the current white and grey stripe.
+It was changed due to similarities and respect for the Jamaica flag and the desire to represent the aromantic community better.
+The black and grey stripes represent the sexuality spectrum for aromantic identities, whereas the white stripe represents platonic relationships, and the green stripes represent the aromantic spectrum.
 The aromantic flag is inclusive of the entirety of the aromantic spectrum regardless of a person’s sexual orientation.

 While some people don’t have the experience of being aromantic, they can become allies by learning about aromanticism from aromantic resources online, listening to the experiences of those on the aromantic spectrum, standing up for people who identify as aromantic, and amplifying the voices of those who are aromantic.
-The AUREA (Aromantic Spectrum Union For Recognition, Education, and Advocacy) website is one of the many websites that offer aromantic resources for allies and people on the aromantic spectrum, including a beginner’s guide to allyship and a printable introduction to aromanticism.
-AUREA provides an abundance of other resources, including a breakdown of the meaning of the aromantic flag, links to online resources, and information about in-person events when appropriate.
+The AUREA (Aromantic Spectrum Union For Recognition, Education, and Advocacy) website offers aromantic resources for allies and people on the aromantic spectrum, including a beginner’s guide to allyship and a printable introduction to aromanticism.
+AUREA provides many other resources, including a breakdown of the meaning of the aromantic flag, links to online resources, and information about in-person events when appropriate.
 Other websites with aromantic resources include The Ace and Aro Advocacy Project, aromantic.lgbt, and the aromantics wiki page.
-These resources are available to people on the aromantic spectrum as well as allies.
+These resources are available to people on the aromantic spectrum and allies.

 How To Meet Other Aromantic People

 Community is a vital part of the human experience.
-If you’ve recently realized that you’re aromantic or have recently come out as aromantic, it’s natural to want to meet other people who identify in the same way.
-You can find online forums specific to people on the aromantic spectrum or those that are welcoming of the aromantic community.
-There are also social media groups and in-person groups related to aromanticism in some areas that you can access.
+If you’ve recently realized that you’re aromantic or have recently come out as aromantic, it’s natural to want to meet other people who identify similarly.
+You can find online forums specific to people on the aromantic spectrum or those who are welcoming of the aromantic community.
+There are also social media and in-person groups related to aromanticism in some areas you can reach.

-Aromantic spectrum awareness week or ASAW starts on the first Sunday after Valentine’s day every year.
+Aromantic spectrum awareness week, or ASAW, starts on the first Sunday after Valentine’s Day every year.
 It’s recognized internationally as a way to spread awareness about what it means to be aromantic, shed light on unique issues that aromantic people face, elevate the voices of aromantic people, and celebrate identities on the aromantic spectrum.
 The first official aromantic spectrum awareness week took place in 2014.
 To participate in aromantic spectrum awareness week, you can advocate for aromantic spectrum awareness online and in person.
-There are other ways to celebrate aromanticism regularly, such as writing about your experiences as an aromantic person or sharing information on your social media platforms.
+Other ways to celebrate include writing about your experiences as an aromantic person or information on your social media platforms.

-People who identify as aromantic experience little to no romantic attraction towards others and do not typically develop feelings of romantic love for others.
-Sometimes, aromantic and asexual are used congruently, but identifying as one does not necessarily mean you identify with the other.
-Some common signs that you may be aromantic are: you have never had a crush on anyone, relationships don’t appeal to you, you feel platonic love but don’t have a desire to feel romantic love, you don’t find yourself romantically attracted to others, you feel sexual emotions with no romantic emotions, or you prefer being single.
-It’s worth that just because you exhibit one of these signs does not mean that you are aromantic, but you could be.
+People who identify as aromantic experience little to no romantic attraction toward others and do not typically develop feelings of romantic love for others.
+Some common signs that you may be aromantic are you have never had a crush on anyone, relationships don’t appeal to you, you feel platonic love but don’t have the desire to feel romantic love, you don’t find yourself romantically attracted to others, you feel sexual emotions with no romantic feelings, or you prefer being single.
+It’s worth noting that just because you exhibit one of these signs does not mean you are aromantic, but you could be.
 The aromantic community has more in-depth ways of determining whether you may identify as aromantic.

 Yes, a person who identifies as aromantic is under the umbrella of the LGBT community.
-The full LGBTQ+ Glossary can explain what it means, as well as some other common groups that a person may identify with.
+The full LGBTQ+ Glossary can explain what it means and other common groups a person may identify with.

-Many people wonder in a greyromantic relationship what it means for those involved in the relationship.
-In short, those who are greyromantic explain what it means to identify with this term.
-A greyromantic person is someone who is on the aromantic spectrum but is capable of feeling romantic love very rarely.
-People who identify as greyromantic can typically count the number of crushes they have had on one hand, don’t understand the obsession with romantic relationships, have very particular types, and only crave a relationship when they are extremely interested in a person.
-In recent years, there have been both greyromantic and aromantic marketing programs which means those who identify with either of these groups are receiving more attention and awareness.
+A greyromantic person is on the aromantic spectrum but can feel romantic love very rarely.
+People who identify as greyromantic can typically count the number of crushes they have had on one hand, don’t understand the obsession with romantic relationships, have very particular types, and only crave a relationship when they are incredibly interested in a person.

 What is a Demisexual?